 I saw a video that said that taking an aspirin a day could significantly reduce the risk of developing gastrointestinal cancers.
 Is this true?
 Should everyone start taking aspirin daily?"

 Aspirin use can have side effects (mainly bleeding from the stomach or intestines), so self-medication without medical advice is not recommended.
 While side effects are uncommon and usually manageable, in rare cases they can be serious and potentially fatal.
-It is important to note that we can all reduce our risk of bowel and other cancers by not smoking, eating a healthy diet, limiting alcohol intake and maintaining a healthy weight.
+It is important to note that we can all reduce our risk of bowel and other cancers by not smoking, eating a healthy diet, limiting alcohol intake and avoiding excess weight gain.
 Early detection is also important and the National Bowel Cancer Screening Program supports the early detection of bowel cancer through a simple test that can be done at home.
 Information about the program is available at www.cancerscreening.gov.au.